moappi/json2html/README.md

 Features
 --------------

-+   Native JS templates that can be read within the browser or node.js and don't require compilation
-+   One template for both the client and server
++   Native JS templates that work both the client and server
 +   Interactive with embedded events directly in your templates
-+   100% Javascript so no need to learn any new syntax, use inline js functions for complex logic
++   100% Javascript so no need to learn any new syntax: use inline js functions for complex logic

 Example
 --------------